glabgleb/easybot/README.md

-# easyjsbot
+# Easy Bot 😎
-This is an easy open source javascript bot that you can use to make your server cooler 😎.
+These are bots coded in javascript and python to make your discord server cooler 😎😎😎😎😎😎😎😎😎😎😎😎😎😎.

+Pick whatever you want to use.